NeonLe96/Image-to-zipcode/README.md

 - The hooks folder needs to be in the same directory as AppGUI.py when
 - compiling into one EXE

+- The shell script to automate install only works if you "chmod 755 <shellfile>"
+- also it needs to be run as source chmod 755 install_ios.sh source install_ios.sh
 ```

     pyinstaller often get install not in PATH, follow these commands to fix: